Blossom End Rot: Causes, Prevention, and Treatment

 Does Blossom End Rot Spread?

-Blossom end rot does not spread from plant to plant, but plants growing near each other may all be affected, since they share similar growing conditions.
+Blossom end rot does not spread from plant to plant.
+That said, plants growing near each other may all be affected, since they share similar growing conditions.

 Are tomatoes with BER safe to eat?